 Meet Claude Van Damme.

-We are lucky enough to call this caravan our own: he’s a 1963 (so we’ve been told) fibreglass Olympic Riviera.
+We are lucky enough to call this caravan our own (EDIT: were lucky enough … we sold Claude to lovely new owners prior to our second trip): he’s a 1963 (so we’ve been told) fibreglass Olympic Riviera.
 Though some might question the prudence of embarking on an open-ended trip in a caravan that’s more than fifty years old, on close inspection Claude is in great condition for his age and is actually a very solid unit with more luxuries and mod-cons than you’d expect.

 The previous owner completely overhauled the electrical system, converting it to a full 12 volt set up which runs on two deep cycle marine grade batteries and can be powered by a Honda generator when there’s no mains power available.
 It has LED lighting, a gas hot water system (connected to both the shower and kitchen tap) with a 170L water tank, a gas oven, four-burner stove, a three way fridge and a full-sized awning and annex.
 It’s also been slightly lifted so it has a bit more clearance and better off-road capabilities than would usually be standard.
 All in all this makes a pretty decent set up for free camping.